What is a land trust?

-In the summer of 2022, the LCC is partnering with Watershed Canada’s Love Your Lake program, which provides an overall assessment of the general health of the shoreline and offers ideas and advice to interested property owners.
+In the summer of 2022, the LCC partnered with Watershed Canada’s Love Your Lake program, which provides an overall assessment of the general health of the shoreline and offers ideas and advice to interested property owners.
 In the summer of 2023, we will partner with Watershed Canada’s Natural Edge program, which provides resources and funding for property owners who wish to make improvements to their shorelines that will contribute to the quality of our water.

 Also going strong is the LCC’s island management program, initiated in 2005 by virtue of a partnership between the Township of Bonnechere Valley, the Ministry of Natural Resources, and the LCC.
 The LCC stewards all the Crown islands on the lake and manages the camping program on three of the islands.
 Reservations are made online through our website, and LCC volunteers have built privies, tent platforms and fire pits.
 “Leave-no-trace” wilderness camping guidelines are provided to campers.
 The result has been a vast improvement in the condition of the islands.
 It is the LCC’s hope that the islands, and indeed the whole lake, will be just as beautiful for generations to come as they are today.

 Plants find their way to islands by unknown means as no land corridor is available.
 If plants disappear because of disturbance, they can’t easily replace themselves.